gvwilson/sdgc/guns/index.md

-# Why Are There So Many Shootings in the United States?
+# Why Do Americans Shoot Each Other So Often?

 FIXME